What Do Businesses Need to Know About Paycheck Protection Program Loan Forgiveness?

 Self-Employed and the PPP FAQs

-On April 14, 2020, the SBA released an Interim Final Rule providing guidance for individuals with self-employment income who file Form 1040, Schedule C. Below are answers to frequently asked questions regarding the PPP eligibility for the self-employed, freelancers, independent contractors and sole proprietors.
+On April 14, 2020, the SBA released an Interim Final Rule providing guidance for individuals with self-employment income who file Form 1040, Schedule C. Below are answers to frequently asked questions regarding the self-employed, freelancers, independent contractors and sole proprietors.

 Are there any other restrictions on how I can use PPP loan proceeds?